-There are four types of submissions: Complete Paper, Work in Progress Paper, Great Ideas for Teaching (and Talking With) Students (GIFTS) Paper, and Workshop.
+There are four types of submissions: Complete Paper, Work in Progress (WIP) Paper, Great Ideas For Teaching (and Talking With) Students (GIFTS) Paper, and Workshop.
+All accepted abstracts are expected to submit papers using the FPD Style Guide and Template.